riellygriff/Cryptocurrency_analysis/README.md

 # Cryptocurrency_analysis
-Pull data on certain crypto currency and do some analysis on it.
+Pull data on certain crypto currency and do some analysis and modeling with it.